Skip to main content

 Contact the Catheter Experts

-At 180 Medical, we’ve specialized in urethral catheter products for over 20 years.
+At 180 Medical, we’ve specialized in catheter products for over 20 years.

-When you contact us, you know you’re speaking with a well-trained Catheter Specialist who can help you find the intermittent catheter that’s right for you.
+When you contact us, you know you’re speaking with a well-trained Catheter Specialist who can help you find the right intermittent catheter for you.
 Plus, we’re here for any and all product questions.

 Ready to find a catheter supplier that offers compassionate service and discreet shipping?
 Reach out to us to get started.